Assorted Agues and Afflictions

 a fit of fever or shivering or shaking chills, accompanied by malaise, pains in the bones and joints, etc.; chill.

 I got the idea for this diorama when a psychoanalyst in France told me that my dioramas scared him.
 Seeing mice in human situations was very disturbing for him.
-So then, making a psychotherapy scene seemed quite iressistible.
-I have been greatly inspired by Sigmunds Freuds’ beautiful psychoanalytic office in Vienna.
+So then, making a psychotherapy scene seemed like the thing to do.

 I did a lot of research to find inspiration for emotions and expression for the patient.
 I looked at old photos, as well as movie-stills from films and images from plays about Freud.